mchen04/AI-Powered-Content-Moderation-Web-App/README.md

 ## Acknowledgments

-- DeepSeek NLP for text analysis capabilities
+- OpenAI for text analysis capabilities
 - Google Cloud Vision for image analysis capabilities
 - Supabase for database and authentication services